 Monster Hunter World: Iceborne Story

 Iceborne sees players traveling to a new area called the Hoarfrost Reach, an unexplored landmass that’s locked beneath snow and ice.
-After a flock of Legiana is spotted fleeing the Ancient Forest and heading towards the mysterious new region, the Research Commission decided to follow in pursuit.
+After a flock of Legiana is spotted fleeing the Ancient Forest and heading towards the mysterious new region, the Research Commission decide to follow in pursuit.
 They discover that the region is home to a number of creatures which have never been seen before.

 The Commission has set up a new headquarters, Seliana, for investigating the Hoarfrost Reach and its many wonders.
 Seliana features all of the same facilities you’re familiar with from Astera, including the Ecological Research Center, the Smithy, the Resource Center, and more.
 Additionally, the new base’s layout was designed with accessibility in mind, ensuring you spend less time traveling between stations.